gipritchard/Space-Debris/Space Debris Taskforce.md

 At any malfunctioning Satellite space, you may...
 - Place any number of Resource cards from your hand next to the associated Satellite card that match the required resources
 - If all required resources have been delivered to a Satellite...
+	- Decrease Threat by 1 space
-	- Move all Resource cards on the Satellite to the Resource discard pile
+	- Move all Resource cards from the Satellite to the Resource discard pile
 	- Flip the Satellite card from the malfunctioning side to the operational side
 	- Set the Satellite's HP tracker to the maximum value
 	- Your team now has access to the Satellite's team bonus